guitarvydas/bootstrap/d2fb/README.md

 			- conclusion: funcs.js/sfdeleteblanklines leaves leading 12 spaces at front -> ignore for now

 		- obs: now, tempfb's differ by ~1,000 bytes

+		- expt: replace edgecontainment{1,2,3} with edgecontainment_new
+		- result: testbench.json is the same as boot/das2json except for 1 newline